 The UCBA Academic Support Team exists to improve the efficiency, effectiveness and timeliness of UC Blue Ash academic programs by providing proactive and responsive service, managing resources, stewarding projects from inception to completion and delivering high-quality and inclusive student, faculty and community driven support.
-This team of six program coordinators, directed by program manager Shannon Habenicht, offers support to our department chairs, full-time faculty, adjunct faculty, and students.
-They are a highly skilled team, and manage tasks such as course ordering, department budget tracking, syllabus retention, information research and compilation, and much, much more.
+This team of five Program Coordinators and one Support Specialist, directed by Program Manager Shannon Nease, offers support to our department chairs, full-time faculty, adjunct faculty, and students.
+They are a highly skilled team, and manage tasks such as course ordering, department budget tracking, syllabus retention, information research and compilation, and much more.
 If you'd like more information about how your department's program coordinator can help you this academic year, please contact UCBA-Academic Support (baacdsup@uc.edu).

-ADMISSIONS Muntz 151
+ADMISSIONS Muntz, 151